Asthma Care

 Stroke (CVA) Care

 A Stroke often strikes suddenly and unexpectedly and can damage mind and body.
 A Stroke is a "brain attack", it happens when the blood supply to part of the brain is cut off and brain cells are damaged or die.
 It is estimated that 150,000 people have a stroke in the UK each year.
 At least 450,000 people are severely disabled as a result of a Stroke in England.
 About a third of people who have a Stroke make a significant recovery within a month.
-It is important that if you have suffered a Stroke that you are monitored regularly - at least every 6 months to enable us to monitor and review any risk factors, such as high blood pressure,, smoking status, high cholesterol etc. High Blood pressure can increase the risk of stroke.
+It is important that if you have suffered a Stroke that you are monitored regularly - at least every 6 months to enable us to monitor and review any risk factors, such as high blood pressure, smoking status, high cholesterol etc. High Blood pressure can increase the risk of stroke.
 People with high blood pressure may not have any symptoms, so it is important to check your blood pressure regularly.

 Travel Health Advice and Injections

 Regardless of where you travel it is important that you have a safe and healthy trip.
 We offer a comprehensive travel risk assessment here at the surgery.
-To enable us to do this you will need to fill in a risk assessment travel questionnaire, which you can collect from reception or download from this website.
+To enable us to do this you will need to fill in a risk assessment travel questionnaire, which you can collect from Reception or download from this website.
 We will then contact you to make an appointment.
 It is important to allow plenty of time for any vaccinations as for some countries you may need several vaccinations over several months.

 Weight Management

 Our Practice Nurses are not Registered Dieticians, but they are trained to manage and offer advice relating to a variety of conditions and diseases such as Diabetes.
-We are part of the Lincolnshire Phoenix Weight Management Service.
+You can find more information about losing weight at Lose weight - Lincolnshire ICB or Home | One You Lincolnshire.
 Being overweight or obese can have a significant impact on a person's health and wellbeing.
 The weight management service is an initiative to help people manage their weight through lifestyle changes such as healthy eating and regular physical activity.
 We provide help and support to people classified as obese and overweight in order to lose or manage their weight, promoting the health benefits that healthy eating and regular physical activity can bring.
-Our Nurses have been trained to be able to deliver evidence-based weight management intervention to obese patients.
 Weight management involves helping a person understand about the foods they eat in order to make healthy choices, It is not about following a prescribed diet or crash dieting.
 The importance of regular physical activity is also crucial to losing and maintaining weight.
-By helping people set targets towards eating healthy foods, modifying portion size and being physically active, weight loss can be succesfull.
-The nurse will provide encouragement and support during regular one-to-one appointments.
+By helping people set targets towards eating healthy foods, modifying portion size and being physically active, weight loss can be successful.

 Wound Care - Dressings